SchweizerischeBundesbahnen/scion-workbench/docs/site/howto/how-to-open-dialog.md

 Displayed on top of other content, a modal dialog blocks interaction with other parts of the application.
 A dialog can be context-modal or application-modal.
 Dialogs are stacked per modality, with only the topmost dialog in each stack being interactive.

-A dialog can be bound to a context (e.g., a part or view), displaying the dialog only if the context is visible and closing it when the context is disposed.
+A dialog can be bound to a context (e.g., part or view), displaying the dialog only if the context is visible and closing it when the context is disposed.
 Defaults to the calling context.

 A dialog is opened in the center of its context, if any, unless opened from the peripheral area.